-- 1. Click the Maintenance tab, and then click the Firmware link directly below the tabs (see Figure 1-1 on page 1-3). - 2.
+- 1. Click the Maintenance tab, and then click the Firmware link directly below the tabs (see Figure 1 on page 12). - 2.
 Select the switch to upgrade and click Download Firmware. - 3.
 From the Select new firmware window that appears, navigate to and select the firmware image to download to the switch. - 4.
-Click Open. - 5.
-Enter the switch password to continue downloading the firmware. - 6.
-Click Apply to download the firmware and upgrade the switch with the new image.
+Click Open.